zawaideh/laptop/README.md

 /Users/monfresh/.rubies/ruby-2.7.2/bin/ruby
 ```

+## How to switch between Ruby versions and install different versions

 By default, the script installs the latest version of Ruby.
 To install an older version,
 run `ruby-install` followed by `ruby-` and the desired version.
 For example: